booch/presentations/Ruby_Preserves/slides.md

 * I still don't have an ORM I'm really happy with
 * This is the order I'd currently consider them, for my personal projects
     * Obviously, context matters a lot
+* ActiveRecord added attribute declarations in version 4.2
+    * Only popularized in 5.0
+    * There were plugins available before that
+        * Annotate Models and its descendants
+        * My own Virtus::ActiveRecord

 ---